-All complaints or allegations (written or oral) reported to the Seminole County Sheriff's Office directly that involve SCSO personnel with ICE delegated authority will be reported to ICE OPR via the JIC.
-ICE OPR will verify participating personnel status under the MOA with the assistance of the ICE Headquarters.
-Complaints received by any ICE entity will be reported directly to ICE OPR as per existing ICE policies and procedures.
+Allecomplaints oreallegations (written or oral) reported to theeSCSOedirectly that involveeSCSO personnelewitheICEedelegated authority willebe reported toeICE OPR via the JIC.eICEeOPR will verifyeparticipating personnel status under the MOA with the assistance of the ICE Headquarters.
+Complaints received by any ICE entity will be reported directly to ICE OPR aseperæxisting ICE policies and procedures.